Bed Buying Guide

 If you want to know more, check out our guide to storage beds.

 With so many options to consider, we're here to help.
-You can browse our range of beds to familiarise yourself with the options available, or read on to find out more about specific bed types.
+You can browse our range of beds and familiarise yourself with the available options, or read on to learn more about specific bed types.

 A guide to bed types

-Read on for plenty of useful information about the most common types of bed available and the benefits each can offer.
+Read on for plenty of useful information about the most common types of beds available and the benefits each can offer.

 One of the most popular styles on the market, the divan bed comes with drawer space in which you can store a multitude of items.
 They're ideal if you have no other place for additional duvets, towels or packed-up seasonal clothing.

 Who doesn't need additional storage space in their home these days?
-If you need a bit more room, it's worth taking a look at an ottoman.
+If you need a bit more room, it's worth taking a look at an ottoman bed.

 With the help of a gas-hydraulic system, the storage space in ottomans can be accessed by lifting the mattress from the side or bottom, which reveals a larger compartment within the bed.
 Because ottomans allow you to use the entire base of the bed as storage, the space is much larger than drawers.